-As part of our business strategy, we continuously source, evaluate and in-license therapeutic candidates.
-We establish and maintain close relationships with research institutes, academic institutions and biotechnology companies in Israel and, more recently, in other countries to identify and in-license therapeutic candidates.
+As part of our business strategy, we continue to actively source, rigorously evaluate and in-license selected therapeutic candidates.
+We establish and maintain close relationships with research institutes, academic institutions and biotechnology companies in Israel, including, in some instances, a formal right of first offer for therapeutic compounds in their portfolios.
+In the last several years, we have extended our sourcing activities to other countries.
 Before in-licensing, each therapeutic candidate must pass through our thorough screening process.
-We evaluate each compound's potential for success by looking at the candidate's efficacy, safety profile, total estimated development costs, technological novelty, patent status, market need and approvability, among other information.
 Our Scientific Advisory Board and disease-specific third-party advisors are active in evaluating each therapeutic candidate.
 Our approach is consistent with our objective of proceeding only with therapeutic candidates that we believe exhibit a relatively high probability of therapeutic and commercial success.
-To date, we estimate we have evaluated over 2,000 compounds, and we have presented more than 60 candidates to our Scientific Advisory Board for consideration, initiated development of 42 therapeutic candidates and terminated 28 feasibility programs.
+To date, we have screened over 2,000 compounds, presented more than 70 candidates to our Scientific Advisory Board for consideration, initiated development of 44 therapeutic candidates and terminated 35 feasibility programs.